-Formally, I study engineering (undergrad) at the University of Toronto.
 My time is split between falling down internet rabbit holes, exploring new ideas/places, studying topics of interest, and going on spontaneous adventures.
+During the day, I'm an engineering undergrad at the University of Toronto.

 I strongly believe the intersection of otherwise divergent fields brings the most intriguing insights with a unique potential to become paradigm-shifting ideas.
 This is why I am interested in crossovers of other disciplines in biology.